Gyhhh28/seeing-data/final-project-part-one.md

 # Project Structure

-1. Establish the boom
+1. **Establish the boom**
    The story will begin with the broader rise in WNBA attendance from 2023 to 2025.
 This establishes an important baseline: attendance was already growing across the league, so higher attendance at Fever games cannot automatically be attributed to Caitlin Clark.

-2. Find the outlier
+2. **Find the outlier**
-Next, I will compare Indiana Fever road games with other games hosted by the same teams.
-In 2023, before Clark entered the league, Indiana was a relatively ordinary visiting team.
-In 2024, Fever road games became unusually well attended compared with those teams' other home games.
+   Next, Indiana Fever road games will be compared with other games hosted by the same teams.
+The 2023 season will provide a baseline for determining whether Indiana was already an attendance outlier before Clark entered the league, while the 2024 season will show how that pattern changed after her arrival.

-3. Follow the effect across markets
+3. **Follow the effect across markets**
-Rather than focusing only on Indiana's home attendance, I will examine how the pattern appeared in different WNBA markets.
-This will show whether the attendance premium traveled with the team and whether it was concentrated in only a few cities or appeared more broadly across the league.
+   The analysis will then examine how the pattern appeared across different WNBA markets rather than focusing only on Indiana's home attendance.
+This comparison will show whether the attendance premium traveled with the team and whether it was concentrated in a few cities or appeared more broadly across the league.

-4. Look at how teams responded
+4. **Look at how teams responded**
    Attendance alone does not tell the entire story.
-I will also examine venue changes for Fever games.
-Some teams hosted Indiana in different or larger arenas, providing another way to observe how organizations responded to unusually high demand.
+Venue changes for Fever games will provide another measure of demand, particularly in cases where teams hosted Indiana in different or larger arenas.

-5. Test whether it lasted
+5. **Test whether it lasted**
-Finally, I will use the 2025 season to examine whether the pattern was primarily a first-year spike or whether an attendance premium remained after Clark's rookie season.
+   Finally, the 2025 season will be used to examine whether the pattern was primarily a first-year spike or whether an attendance premium remained after Clark's rookie season.
 The project will end by returning to the broader question: how much can one superstar reshape demand across an entire sports league?

 # Initial sketches
 These sketches are conceptual and show the planned structure of the visualizations rather than final data values.